YifuH/CWI/README.md

 # CWI

 ngrams_p.py    incldues perceptron model with bi-grams and trigrams
-\n

 improvedM.py   includes other models and all features